sarkershantonu/sarkershantonu.github.io/_posts/2023/asus-chromebox3-i7-windows-linux.md

 ![recoveryy7](/images/hw/asus-chromebox/firmware_select_page.JPG)

 Select option 2 to install and follow warning messages al long for different prompted confirmation .

 Note : As this firmware is maintained by mrchromebox, you might see little different prompt option.
 Select install/update UEFI Full Rom Firmware.
-This will wife chrome box BIOS and install mrchromebox UEFI bios.
+This will wipe chrome box BIOS and install mrchromebox UEFI bios.

 CAUTION : It is a good idea keep back up of you chromebox firmware in case you need to get back to chromebox.